lukemt/obsidian-always-new-tab-opener/README.md

-# Opener 2: New Tab by Default
+# Opener: New Tab by Default

-**Opener 2** ensures every document opens in its own tab.
+**Opener** ensures every document opens in its own tab.
 Much like an IDE.

 ## Features